-On the contrary, your risk tolerance – and your resulting personalized and non-formulaic asset allocation – depend entirely on your unique life situation, long term lifestyle and financial goals, and current financial status.
+On the contrary, your risk tolerance – and your resulting personalized and non-formulaic ultra high net worth asset allocation – depend entirely on your unique life situation, long term lifestyle and financial goals, and current financial status.

 As a high net worth or ultra-high net worth investor, your situation is unlike the vast majority of people, including most of the ones using those formulas and calculators.
 You do NOT fit into those boxes.